Pjb518/fungi-finders/README.md

 A toy website with a responsive layout to experiment with modern CSS approaches, such as layers.
 At present, the site is pure HTML, CSS, and JavaScript.

+The site uses a service worker to implement a client-side caching strategy, enabling offline access and more efficient page loads.

 ## Attributions

 The [original designs can be found here](https://www.figma.com/design/XV3mC19r1ih4SymTnKQu4f/FungiFinders).